devedse/DeveTetris99Bot/README.md

 ## Arduino library

-Deploying this is simply done by using Freematics Arduino Builder and deploying the compiled file in the folder "Compiled"
+Deploying this is simply done by using Freematics Arduino Builder and deploying the compiled file (with Bootloader) in the folder: https://github.com/devedse/DeveTetris99Bot/tree/master/ArduinoGamePadEmulatorXinput/Compiled